-EPA assumes that the recycled asphalt shingles will avoid the production of virgin asphalt binder and aggregate based on the relative percent virgin asphalt binder and aggregate as shown in Exhibit 9.
-We estimate the emissions associated with the production of virgin asphalt binder using the data and methodology discussed in the Asphalt Concrete chapter.
-Specifically, we obtained energy inputs for the manufacturing process of asphalt binder from the Athena Sustainable Materials Institute's Life Cycle Inventory for Road and Roofing Asphalt, prepared by Franklin Associates (Athena, 2001).
-To estimate the emissions associated with virgin production of aggregate, we obtained emission factors discussed in the Concrete chapter for virgin aggregate production.
+EPA assumed that the recycled asphalt shingles would avoid the production of virgin asphalt binder and aggregate based on the relative percent virgin asphalt binder and aggregate, taking into account the asphalt and aggregate content of the shingles as shown in Exhibit 2-9 above.
+EPA estimated the emissions associated with the production of virgin asphalt binder using the data and methodology discussed in the Asphalt Concrete chapter.
+Specifically, EPA obtained energy inputs for the manufacturing process of asphalt binder from the Athena Sustainable Materials Institute's Life Cycle Inventory for Road and Roofing Asphalt, prepared by Franklin Associates (Athena, 2001).
+To estimate the emissions associated with virgin production of aggregate, EPA obtained emission factors discussed in the Concrete chapter for virgin aggregate production.

-For example, since fiberglass shingles contain 22 percent "asphalt cement" per short ton, we assume that each ton of recovered asphalt shingles could avoid the production-related GHG emissions of virgin asphalt binder adjusted by this percentage.
-The "weighted" emission factors in Exhibits 13 and 14 show the avoided GHG emissions associated with using recycled asphalt shingles in hot mix asphalt to displace virgin asphalt binder and aggregate.
+For example, since fiberglass shingles contain 22 percent "asphalt cement" per short ton, EPA assumed that each ton of recovered asphalt shingles could avoid the production-related GHG emissions of virgin asphalt binder adjusted by this percentage.
+The "weighted" emission factors in Exhibits 2-13 and 2-14 show the avoided GHG emissions associated with using recycled asphalt shingles in hot mix asphalt to displace virgin asphalt binder and aggregate.